acwu1/aonicc-website/content/authors/admin/_index.md

   - course: Graduate Certificate in International Science and Technology Policy
     institution: Elliott School of International Affairs
     year: 2018
-  - course: MEng in Aerospace Engineering Sciences
+  - course: M.Eng. in Aerospace Engineering Sciences
     institution: University of Colorado at Boulder
     year: 2010
-  - course: BSc in Aerospace Engineering Sciences
+  - course: B.Sc. in Aerospace Engineering Sciences
     institution: University of Colorado at Boulder
     year: 2008